randleem/Brum-Phrase/README.md

 2. Navigate to the repo

-3. Copy the relative path to the HTML
+3. Copy the path of the HTML file and copy into your browser

 4. Enjoy